NeonSludge/ansible-dns-inventory/README.md

 A [dynamic inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html) script for Ansible that discovers hosts and groups via a DNS zone transfer and organizes them into a tree.

 This utility uses a DNS server as a single-source-of-truth for your Ansible inventories.
 It extracts host attributes from corresponding DNS TXT records and builds a tree out of them that then gets exported into a JSON representation, ready for use by Ansible.
+A tree is often a very convenient way of organizing your inventory because it allows for a predictable variable merging/flattening order.

+This dynamic inventory started as a Bash script and has been used for a couple of years in environments ranging from tens to hundreds of hosts.
+I am publishing this Golang version in hopes that someone else finds it useful.

 For this to work you must ensure that: